BETA PRODUCT

 How will the AI solution create positive change?

-How will the AI solution create positive change?
-Identify the measurable outcomes and impact the nonprofit expects to achieve through AI.
+Use this prompt to identify the measurable outcomes and impact the nonprofit expects to achieve through AI.

 Who are the beneficiaries?